onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

    * maps a small set of cosmological parameter samples to effective states in `M_IC_reg`,
    * computes `DeltaS_thermo`, `DeltaS_smooth`, `DeltaS_arrow`,
-   * outputs `Tension_IC(m)` profiles.
+   * outputs `Tension_IC(m)` profiles and classifies them into tension bands according to the TU Tension Scale Charter.

 2. Construct minimal toy ensembles for two or three initial condition proposals and run an instance of Experiment 2, publishing all assumptions and tension profiles.

 Concrete criteria for E2 upgrade:

-* There exists code and a public description of how `Tension_IC` is computed from data or model outputs.
+* There exists code and a public description of how `Tension_IC` is computed from data or model outputs under at least one admissible encoding instance.
-* At least one external group can reproduce the tension profiles for the toy ensembles or simple data based cases.
+* At least one external group can reproduce the tension profiles for the toy ensembles or simple data based cases, including band assignments on the shared tension scale.

 ### 9.3 Long term role